-You’re exactly right.
 Increasingly Netflix and Amazon have the monopoly with online distribution.
 But even when you’re on Netflix there’s no guarantee.
-As you say someone like Alex Garland was disappointed that his film came on there initially, and quite rightly so, because he spent a lot of time doing a big-budget film designed for the big screen.
-But whoever made the decision decided that his film was too intelligent, or too left field or whatever, but these are still the same people who financed it in the first place.
 The industry has been in quite a pickle for a while, and I think will be for some time, and it’s only when it’s worked out properly how things can be seen that I think it will get better.
 But the other problem is, let’s say you’re a Nicolas Roeg fan, how do you actually see a Nicolas Roeg film online?
 Where do you see a Pasolini film online?
 Russ Meyer?
 It’s not like you can go to Netflix and find a list of these great classic directors, and discover a part of the film history that all these guys are.
 You couldn’t get much more different than those three, but they are guys whose films I have grown up watching and enjoying, but to a younger generation, when will they even hear of them?
 It’s kind of scary to be honest because I feel that all of these titans of cinema — Ken Russell being another one — how are people going to discover these guys?
 It certainly isn’t going to be Netflix or Amazon.
 And because they have the monopoly on streaming films… it’s kind of worrying.

 When I was approached I’d never heard of him, and I read the script, watched a documentary and did some online research, and I discovered that this was a crazy real-life story.
 And I don’t know what the tagline on our poster is — because again that’s something we have been fighting with the distributors about — but I always thought that a great tagline for him would be ‘cheating comes last’, which I feel is such a British thing to do.
 When you cheat, you cheat to win, and doing it and coming last is just so rubbish.
 And I’ve always loved the ocean, and as a kid I did do some sailing, but ultimately it was the whole tragedy that drew me to the story.
 The Living and the Dead is a tragedy, as is Red White & Blue, and all these films are similar to each other in as much as you’ve got good people doing things with good intentions, which ultimately go very bad.
 So I felt it was fascinating to see what happened to this man, who really has a mental breakdown on a boat, which eventually is just heartbreaking and tragic.
 I’ve always liked tragedy in what I do because it brings out emotion, which is what I think most films are lacking.
 I like to try and get a reaction out of the audience, and if the audience is empathising with a character then hopefully they will feel the film better.

-So, last question and I’ll let you go: you’re currently making Once Upon a Time in London, which unless you tell me differently seems like a straight-up gangster biopic.
-What’s the decision for that, just to try something new, or are you mellowing out in your middle age?
+You’re currently making Once Upon a Time in London, which seems like a straight-up gangster biopic.
+What’s the decision for that, just to try something new?

 Fashionista is on VOD now and Crowhurst is in select cinemas